Club History 1924 – 1929

 The extra nine holes were created to the west of the railway on land owned by the Department of Agriculture and Lord Lovat.
 At the time it was noted that “the Club owed a great debt of gratitude to the late Lord Lovat who, by his encouragement and financial assistance, transformed a desire into a reality”.
 This new area was a challenge, being a mixture of flat and hilly land and was skilfully laid out by Mr James Braid, the renowned golf course designer and former Open Championship winner.
 He also added to the sporting nature of the original nine holes by installing bunkers.

-By 1926 Muir of Ord had a “playable” 18-hole course.
+On a sunny day in September 1927 Lord Lovat opened the extension to 18 holes, ending a lengthy period of development.
+Golfers from far and wide attended the ceremony.
+It was the largest gathering ever seen at the course.
 The face of the brae (i.e. 7th, 8th and 9th) had been a fir wood and hundreds of tree stumps had to be pulled out.
 This work was carried out using a steam engine owned by Mr. John MacLennan, mill owner Balvaird.

 One hole in particular is both unique and historical in that it occupies the site of an ancient henge, the surrounding “moat” helping to form an original and effective bunker.
 This “Castle Hill” hole, as it is called was then “played with a mashie from a tee considerably below the elevation of the green.”